Your Guide to Choosing the Best Fairy Garden Plants

 Dusty Miller is a nice option for fairy gardens, with a different, magical look.
 The leaves are powdery white—almost sliver—and these plants have tiny clusters of yellow flowers.
-Dusty Miller is a fun groundcover that’s easy to grow and eye-catching – but keep it towards the BACK of your garden, it gets taller than the rest of the things on this list.
+Dusty Miller is a fun groundcover that’s easy to grow and eye-catching – but keep it towards the BACK of your garden, it gets taller than the most of the things on this list.
 It’s good for filling BIG gaping holes, or creating a magical backdrop for your garden.

 9. Bolax Gummifera